Masterchiefm/apptainer-protein-science/foundry/README.md

 ```
 copy the auth key in the console,then you can open jupyter in your web browser and login.

+After opening jupyter, you can find a example folder in the left pannel.
+There are some example notebooks.

+Or you can open new terminal in jupyter and run your own script.
+Please note that all changes will **NOT** be saved, except changes in workdir you had bind.

 2. Or you can run your script
 ```